 Decorate your cookies as your heart desires!
 I like to use my eggless royal icing recipe.
 If you want, you can tint the icing with a couple of drops of food coloring to jazz things up, too.
 My kids LOVE to do this themself!

-Pro Tip: Make the icing in advance.
+Make the royal icing in advance.
 Store it in an airtight container with a piece of plastic wrap against the surface.

 Decorating Ideas